Sunday, May 14, 2023

 The plantar fascia is a thick band of tissue that runs from your heels to your toes.
 It acts like a bowstring which is responsible for the spring in your step.
 Plantar fasciitis is inflammation of the plantar fascia.
 Which results from microtears caused either by an acute injury or repetitive overuse.

 Initially, this causes an acute inflammation which over time becomes chronic.
 This causes the plantar fascia to become thickened and swollen.
 New nerve pain fibres sprout into the inflamed tissue which hurts every step you take.
 I often tell my patients that it is like a tennis elbow of the foot.
-Whilst you can rest your arm easily in tennis elbow, you cannot really rest your foot.
+Whilst you can rest your arm easily in tennis elbow, its not so easy to rest your foot as you need to walk on it.

 What are the symptoms of plantar fasciitis?